THE EXTENDED PORTRAIT

 focus the lens and frame the

 The Extended Portrait* is an six session (bi-weekly) course focused on making effective, evocative portraits.
-With origins in the Renaissance, photographic portraiture has a long history which will be drawn upon in this course.
+With origins in the Renaissance, photographic portraiture has a long history which will be explored in this course.

 Over this course, the history of portraiture both before and after the arrive of photography will be examined, and drawn upon to help explore the potential of a variety of approaches.
 A successful portrait relies on more than just technical success; it needs to say something about the subject (and sometimes, the photographer).

 with the subject is paramount

 With classes split between image review and class presentations, students will explore natural light, and how it can be used in effective portraiture.
 Light modification (diffusion & reflectors) will be introduced and explored, as will the power of the portrait setting.

 *This course focuses primarily on camera and creative skills, but can be completed using both camera and computer skills.